 Rob’s first step was to call Vladimir Roganovic to seek him as a partner.
 They knew each other from playing together in a men’s soccer league.
-Vladimir was currently coaching at another local club and had seen the same need for kids and families.
+Vladimir was currently coaching at another local club and had also seen the same need for kids and families.
 Rob and Vlad quickly discovered that they shared the same family values and vision, even though they grew up on different sides of the world and had very different playing experiences.
 Vladimir, being a Serbian native, had playing both professionally and on the Serbian National Team as a youth, while Rob grew up playing soccer in the United States, playing mostly for the fun and love of the game and reaching the club team level in at the University of Missouri- Columbia.
 The pair began planning and decided to reach out to their friend Jack Jewsbury, who at the time was a player for the Kansas City Wizards and Sporting Kansas City.
 Jack was quickly on board and the three were on their way working to create the foundation and future vision of the club.
 Captian Jack finished his career in the MLS by winning a MLS title in Portland.
 He is currently a member of the Portland Timbers front office staff.

 What to name the club?
 Rob coached his son Jackson, on a recreational team called the White Puma’s.
 They chose this name based on the fast, controlled, and attacking style of play.
 The style and name was adopted by the founders and thus Puma Futbol Club was born.

 The trio of Jack, Vlad and Rob quickly reached out to the community and Puma FC held their first tryout.
 In the fall of 2010, they had around 40 kids in the program.
 Word of mouth traveled fast and people began to come to Puma FC to be part of a soccer club with a family atmosphere and a higher level of customer service.